360fun/sbrick.js/README.md

 		alert( temp + fahrenheit ? ' F°' : ' C°' );
 	});

-Get sensor data (SBrick Plus only!) - [work in progress](https://social.sbrick.com/forums/topic/511/-/view/post_id/5125):
+Get sensor data (SBrick Plus only!) - partially implemented:

-	SBRICK1.getSensor(SBRICK1.PORT0)
+	let sensorType = "wedo"; // by default you get RAW data, if you give "wedo" you get data related to WeDo sensors SBRICK1.getSensor(SBRICK1.PORT0, sensorType)
-	.then( data => {
+	.then( sensorData => {
-		console.log( data );
+		console.log( sensorData );
 	});

-To send a Drive command is pretty easy, are just needed: channel, direction and power.
+To send a Drive command is pretty easy, are just needed: port, direction and power.
-For example, the Channel 0 (supposedly a motor) drives in clockwise direction at the maximum (255) speed:
+For example, the Port 0 (supposedly a motor) drives in clockwise direction at the maximum (255) speed:

-	SBRICK1.drive( SBRICK1.CHANNEL0, SBRICK1.CW, SBRICK1.MAX );
+	SBRICK1.drive( SBRICK1.PORT0, SBRICK1.CW, SBRICK1.MAX );

-QuickDrive permits to send up to 4 Drive commands at the same instant, without any delay between the channels.
+QuickDrive permits to send up to 4 Drive commands at the same instant, without any delay between the ports.
 It accepts an Array of Objects (1 to 4) or a single Object (but better use Drive in that case).
-In the following example Channel 0 and 1 start to drive both in clockwise direction at the max speed:
+In the following example Port 0 and 1 start to drive both in clockwise direction at the max speed:

 	SBRICK1.quickDrive( [
-		{ channel: SBRICK1.CHANNEL0, direction: SBRICK1.CW, power: SBRICK1.MAX }
+		{ port: SBRICK1.TOPLEFT,    direction: SBRICK1.CW, power: SBRICK1.MAX }
-		{ channel: SBRICK1.CHANNEL1, direction: SBRICK1.CW, power: SBRICK1.MAX }
+		{ port: SBRICK1.BOTTOMLEFT, direction: SBRICK1.CW, power: SBRICK1.MAX }
 	] );

-Stop a specific Channel.
+Stop a specific Port.

-	SBRICK1.stop( SBrick.CHANNEL0 ); //stops Channel 0
+	SBRICK1.stop( SBrick.PORT0 ); //stops Port 0

-Stop all Channels at once.
+Stop all Ports at once.

 	SBRICK1.stopAll();